Derry/Londonderry name dispute: Historical usage

 Before the outbreak of the Troubles in the late 1960s, the name was less contentious.
 While "Londonderry" was the official and formal name, most people in Northern Ireland called it "Derry" in informal speech.
 The name became a shibboleth when sectarian tensions increased.
 Samuel Lewis' 1837 Topographical Dictionary of Ireland said "It was originally and is still popularly called Derry ... the English prefix London was imposed in 1613 ... and was for a long time retained by the colonists, but has ... fallen into popular disuse".
 The 1837 Ordnance Survey Memoir of the area concurs, and remarks "this mode of abbreviation is usual in Ireland, whenever the name of a place is compounded of two distinct and easily separable words; thus ...
 Carrickfergus is shortened into Carrick, Downpatrick into Down, ... etc." Occasionally, acts of the Irish (pre-1801) or UK (post-1801) parliaments referred to the city or county as "Derry".

 Administrative subdivisions of various types were named after the city, including the barony of North West Liberties of Londonderry, townland and poor law union [PLU; later superintendent registrar's district] of Londonderry, county districts of Londonderry Nos.
 1 and 2, dispensary [later registrar's] districts of Londonderry Urban Nos.
 1 and 2, and poor law [later district] electoral divisions of Londonderry Nos.
 1 to 5 Urban.
 All these were obsolete by 1972.
 In the Redistribution of Seats Act 1885, the two-seat Westminster county constituency of Londonderry was split into two single-seat county divisions.
 The use of "Derry" rather than "Londonderry" in their names was proposed by Frank Hugh O'Donnell, who said he thought that "at the time when the London Companies were despairing of retaining their hold upon Derry this Amendment would be accepted by the House.
 The Amendment would be welcomed in the North of Ireland, where the county in question was always spoken of as Derry, and not as Londonderry."
 This amendment was defeated, on the basis that a county constituency name ought to match the official county name; but T. M. Healy then proposed keeping the county name but changing the division names, thus: Londonderry (North Derry division) and Londonderry (South Derry division).
 Only David Plunket opposed this, noting "the City of Londonderry was spoken of both as Derry and Londonderry.
 The name of Derry was given when it was spoken of as a separate division of the county."
 The Stormont constituencies of North, South, Mid and City of Londonderry were so named by statute in 1929, although a 1935 Ordnance Survey of Northern Ireland map uses "Derry" instead of "Londonderry" for these.
-In the Stormont debate on the Electoral Law Act 1962, Harry Diamond proposed changing the constituency names to use "Derry".
+In the Stormont debate on the Electoral Law Act 1962, the Nationalist Party proposed to rename the "City of Londonderry" constituency to "City of Derry"; Brian Faulkner called the proposal "frivolous" and the claim that any unionists would support it "absolute nonsense".